Other Postemployment Benefits

 Welcome to the Department of Finance & Administration, Division of Accounts OPEB information sharing website.

-In June 2015, the Governmental Accounting Standards Board (GASB) approved the issuance of two new Statements that are designed to improve the usefulness of information about OPEB in the general purpose external financial reports of state and local governmental plans for making decisions and assessing accountability.
+In June 2015, the Governmental Accounting Standards Board (GASB) approved the issuance of two new Statements that are designed to improve the usefulness of information about OPEB in the general purpose external financial reports of state and local governmental plans.

 GASB Statement No. 75, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, applicable for fiscal years beginning after June 15, 2017, addresses accounting and financial reporting by government employers.